jurri/jurri.github.io/README.md

 ## Documentation

-Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://getbootstrap.com>.
+[JayDee]'s documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://get[JayDee].com>.
 The docs may also be run locally.

 ### Running documentation locally

 1. If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) (requires v2.5.x).
   - **Windows users:** Read [this unofficial guide](http://jekyll-windows.juthilo.com/) to get Jekyll up and running without problems.
 2. Install the Ruby-based syntax highlighter, [Rouge](https://github.com/jneen/rouge), with `gem install rouge`.
-3. From the root `/bootstrap` directory, run `jekyll serve` in the command line.
+3. From the root `/[JayDee]` directory, run `jekyll serve` in the command line.
 4. Open <http://localhost:9001> in your browser, and voilà.

 Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).